How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms: Injectivity of the Persistent Homology Transform

-\begin{rmk-thm}[Co-Discovery] In the final stages of preparing this article, a pre-print~\cite{RG-ECT-inject} by Rob Ghrist, Rachel Levanger, and Huy Mai appeared independently proving Theorem~\ref{thm:PHT-injects}.
+\begin{rmk-thm}[Co-Discovery] In the final stages of preparing the first version of this article, a pre-print~\cite{RG-ECT-inject} by Rob Ghrist, Rachel Levanger, and Huy Mai appeared independently proving Theorem~\ref{thm:PHT-injects}.
 The authors of that paper and this paper want to make clear that these results were independently discovered. \end{rmk-thm}

-\section{Stratified space structure of the ECT and PHT}
+\section{Stratified Space Structure of the ECT and PHT}

+Recall that the content of Lemma \ref{lem:constructible-ECT} was two-fold: (1) that for a constructible set $M$ we could partition the space of directions and filtration values $S^{d-1}\times \R$ into finitely many regions over which the topological type of the sublevel sets $M_{v,t}$ do not change, and (2) that we could use this partition to obtain a partition of the sphere of directions so that when two directions $v$ and $w$ are in the same connected component of this partition, the persistent homology induced by $h_v$ and $h_w$ are equivalent in a certain sense.
+In this section we introduce the language of stratification theory to give a slightly tighter description of these decompositions in order to make issues of dimensionality and differentiability more transparent.

+In particular, by using stratification theory we can refine the partitions of Lemma \ref{lem:constructible-ECT} into connected manifolds of varying dimension called \emph{strata}.
+This will allow us to make certain arguments in terms of top-dimensional strata on the sphere $S^{d-1}$.
+When we eventually specialize our discussion to those $M$ that are PL embedded geometric complexes in $\R^d$, we prove that the relationship between the persistent topology for $h_v$ and $h_w$, when $v$ and $w$ are in the same stratum, is essentially linear.
+These observations will be critical in concluding that only finitely many directions are needed to infer a shape.

-One of the essential observations of this paper is that for constructible sets $M$, the topological summaries provided by the ECT or PHT exhibit similarly tame or constructible behavior.
-To be precise, these transforms associate to every constructible set a stratification of the sphere $S^{d-1}$, where the Euler curves or persistence diagrams associated to two directions $v$ and $w$ in the same stratum are related in a controlled way.
-We outline the high-level reasons this must be true before providing explicit relationships for constructible sets that are piecewise linear.
-First, we recall what we mean by a stratified space structure.
-We note that there are many notions of a stratification of a space $X$, perhaps the most famous being the one due to Whitney~\cite{Whitney}.
+We now define what we mean by a stratified space structure.
+We note that there are many notions of a stratification, perhaps the most famous being the one due to Whitney~\cite{Whitney}.
 Our notion of a stratification and of a stratified map will be a combination of Whitney's condition with definability requirements.
 We follow the presentation in~\cite{o-min-strat} in order to use the results proved there.